 In the simple infrastructure provisioning model, the Cloud is offering infrastructure as a service to individual Users.
 Users are considered as "Cloud Users" or "Cloud Consumers", being much more limited in their operations.
-These Users access a very simple and simplified web interface that allows them to launch Virtual Machines from pre-defined Templates.
+These Users access a very intuitive simplified web interface that allows them to launch Virtual Machines from pre-defined Templates.
 They can access their VMs, and perform basic operations like shutdown.
 The changes made to a VM disk can be saved back, but new Images cannot be created from scratch.

-VDCs are used by the Cloud Administrator to isolate users and allocate resources but are not offered on-demand.
+Groups are used by the Cloud Administrator to isolate users, which are combined with VDCs to have allocated resources, but are not offered on-demand.

-These "Cloud Users" typically access to the cloud by using the Cloud View of Sunstone.
+These "Cloud Users" typically access the cloud by using the Cloud View of Sunstone.
 This is the default model configured for the group Users.

-Role Capabilities Cloud User Instantiates VMs using the templates defined by the Cloud Admins and the images defined by the Cloud Admins or VDC Admins.
-Instantiates VMs using their own Images saved from a previous running VM Manages their VMs, including reboot power off/on (short-term switching-off) delete save a VM into a new Template obtain basic monitor information and status (including IP addresses) Delete any previous VM template and disk snapshot Check user usage and quotas Upload SSH keys to access the VMs
+Role Capabilities Cloud User Instantiates VMs using the templates defined by the Cloud Admins and the images defined by the Cloud Admins or Group Admins.
+Instantiates VMs using their own Images saved from a previous running VM Manages their VMs, including reboot power off/on (short-term switching-off) delete save a VM into a new Template obtain basic monitor information and status (including IP addresses) Delete any previous VM template and disk snapshot Check user account usage and quotas Upload SSH keys to access the VMs